Graduate Student Handbook – MSc and PhD in Mathematics, MSc and PhD in Statistics

 - Develop a research program.

-- All graduate students must attend the weekly Department Colloquium, and students in the Ph.D. program are expected to participate in the seminar relevant to their field of study.
+- Attend the weekly Departmental Colloquium; students in the Ph.D. program are expected to participate in the seminar relevant to their field of study.

 - Be jointly responsible with their supervisor for the organization of the (at least) annual meetings of the supervisory committee and the timely submission of the written report to the department.